QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 to pick the right read; a subclass holds only its own read.

 The watch registry serves both modes.
 In per-id mode it is also the read list.
-In all-orders mode it only feeds the watch timeout: the service still checks that every watched id shows up in the snapshots sooner or later.
+In all-orders mode it only feeds the notification timeout: the service still checks that every watched id shows up in the snapshots sooner or later.

 | Plugin | The sweep reads | Scope | Why |
 | --- | --- | --- | --- |